crsandoval/PEP-2020/week_2/README.md

 `git remote add upstream https://github.com/Turtle-PSB-NOAA/PEP-2020.git`

-Now let’s take a look at the current remotes for our local repo in the shell (Click *Tools &gt; Shell…*) and type:
+Now let’s take a look at the current remotes for our local repo by opening up a shell (Click *Tools &gt; Shell…*) and typing:

 `git remote -v`